 The Go Camper has been on the market in the States for a while, and was available in the UK for a while.
 Sadly, the distributor seems to have disappeared.
 However, it may yet find a place on our campsites!

 So what is it?
 Well, it’s a trailer that will take bikes, kayaks, IKEA furniture, old fridges and, in fact, anything you need to carry.
 Its lid, though, raises up to reveal a built-in tent that clips down onto two extending side pieces.

 It’s incredibly lightweight aluminium, so you can unhitch it from the car and manoeuvre it into position by hand, and it feels very robust as a trailer and comfortable as a camper.

-We spent quite a while checking it out and chatting to Steve Downey from the company that’s taken it on in the UK, and (at around £8,500), we were very tempted.
+We spent quite a while checking it out and (at around £8,500), we were very tempted.
 We didn’t get the credit card out then and there because we’ve still got a few questions about how it fits with different camping needs.

 - There’s no built-in kitchen facility (though there is a fantastic, big table that folds down), so you’ll be cooking outside.